|(c) 2007-2015 Derek W. Logue. No part of this website may be used in any way without expressed written consent of the site owner.

 attackers, some try to reason, and some take the fight to our staunchest opponents.

-While not technically a part of the Anti-Registry Movement, a website called “Corrupted Justice” exposed the corruption of the
+While not a part of the Anti-Registry Movement, a website called “Corrupted Justice” exposed the corruption of the Perverted

-Perverted Justice group until “Pee-J’s” operations were largely abandoned.
-A more recent and active site, “Offendextortion/ Mug
+Justice group until “Pee-J’s” operations were largely abandoned.
+A more recent and active site, “Offendextortion/ Mug Shot Scams,’

-Shot Scams,’ exposes those who try to scam Registered Citizens in private mugshot pay-for-removal schemes, while other
+exposes those who try to scam Registered Citizens in private mugshot pay-for-removal schemes, while other projects like

-projects like Absolute Zero Unites (an anti-online vigilante blog) and the Shiitake Awards (a yearly award exposing those
+Absolute Zero Unites (an anti-online vigilante blog) and the Shiitake Awards (a yearly award exposing those who exploit

-who exploit Registered Citizens for fortune and fame) have helped expose some of the hypocrisy of detractors and return the fight to
+Registered Citizens for fortune and fame) have helped expose some of the hypocrisy of detractors and return the fight to our

 One famous incident is especially worth noting because it represents a major victory for the Anti-Registry Movement and a